 Who Come Under Her Loving Care

 If you say, without compulsory education, the alternative is an uneducated population, then you are trapped in a modern myth.
 If you are concluding licensed doctors have nothing to do with expensive medicine, then it isn’t through any facts you assert it but again just through current vogue.
 The myth of the 19th Century was that without religion we would all be murderers or adulterers.
 The myth of the 20th Century is that without the state we would all be addicted or exploited.
 Certainly without public school teachers, we would be uneducated, without licenced doctors, we would receive inadequate health care and without regulating the money supply, we would have an unsound economy.
 I want to argue, contrarily, that we are uneducated, receive poor health care and have unsound money, and for all of it, we pay a high mercantile price far in excess of what we should have to pay.
-See, Medical Mercantilism, The Separation of Market and State and The Gold Standard.
+The incredibly rapid growth of MOOCs everywhere in the world, the rising up of alternative medicine & healthy lifestyle regimes, and expanding middleclasses of the East, tells you everything you need to know.

 Now You Sense the Imminent Danger of the Equation

 You say to yourself, ‘The economic breakdown of our nation is inconceivable!’
 Your social inner voice says, ‘The total collapse of the Western World is impossible!’
 But you are wrong.
-It is not only possible, but unless there is an reversal of the ramped growth of the democratic state, it will, I am sorry to say, indeed occur, maybe not tomorrow, but some day soon.
-The eclipse of 2008 only underscores the fragility of the whole enterprise.
+It is not only possible, but unless there is an reversal of the rampant growth of the democratic state, it will, I am sorry to say, indeed occur, maybe not tomorrow, but some day soon.
+The eclipse of 2008 only underscores the fragility of the whole enterprise and the alarming inflation of 2023.
 Many people from Greece to America to Italy to fill-in-the-blank are gaming the system.
 The whole joint is rocking; it’s late at night and we’re having a good old time, hash and pogy included.
 A shot of public welfare with that rum and cola?
 For every person being productive, many are doling.
 Hell, how can one person make a difference in the whole global economy?
 What’s to worry?
 Be happy.
 Have another drink.
 I’ll buy.

 Don’t Fool Yourself